sjscott84/fullstack-nanodegree-vm/README.md

 In order for the google user authentication to work you will need to create a Google API console project and a client ID and client secret.
 Instructions on how to do this can be found at https://developers.google.com/identity/sign-in/web/devconsole-project.

 Once project and client ID is created download the JSON file and save into the catalog project file and call it client_secrets.json.

+## Creating a database for the tournament project

+To create a database enter psql in the terminal and then enter 'create database tournament;'.
+To connect to the database enter \c tournament.
+You can then create the tables by entering \i tournament.sql.
+Exit psql by entering \q.

+## Running tournament project

+CD into tournament and enter 'python tournament_test.py' to run the tests for this project.